adri-standard/adri/docs/docs/intro.md

 # ADRI Documentation

-**Agent Data Reliability Intelligence – Stop AI agents from breaking on bad data**
+**Agent Data Readiness Index – Stop AI agents from breaking on bad data**

 ADRI is an open-source data quality validation framework built for AI agents.
 Generate a standard from good data once, wrap your functions with `@adri_protected`, and block dirty payloads before they crash your agents.